 Rains lash North India

-New Delhi: Rains lashed parts of North India on Friday after a brief lull even as the monsoons remained weak over the region.
+New Delhi: Rains lashed parts of north India on today keeping temperatures below normal at most places as monsoon activity picked up over the region.